 - Use a variety of routes to go to and from work.

 Safety in Public

-- Go to different grocery stores, businesses and banks if possible.
-If this is not possible, change the time of day in which you frequent these places.
+- Go to different grocery stores, businesses, and banks if possible.
+If this is not possible, change the time of day at which you frequent these places.